keventmesh/ai-demo-training/services/ui-service/README.md

 # Pre-requisites

-You need to have upload-service and the reply-service running first.
+You need to have the upload-service, reply-service and feedback-service running first.
 See readme files in those folders.

 # Running locally